How do I get my fundraising page?

 What should I do with a cash or a cheque donation?

 If you are given cash or cheque donations, you can receive the funds yourself and then use your credit card to make an online donation via your fundraising page.
 Please make sure you include the donor's name and personal details so that they receive an emailed tax receipt after processing.

-You can also deposit cash directly to The Fred Hollows Foundation by visiting any Westpac Branch or by EFT transfer to the The Fred Hollows Foundation Operating Account, BSB 032 057 account number 30 4917.
+You can also deposit cash directly to The Fred Hollows Foundation by visiting any Westpac Branch or by EFT transfer to the The Fred Hollows Foundation.
+Please contact us on 1800 627 892 for bank details.

 Once we receive the money, we will allocate the money to your fundraising tally.